solvire/php-json-schema-generator/README.md

 ## About This Tool

 It is a bit tedious to have to manually write out a JSON Schema every time a new REST point or Data object is created.
 Because JSON can be used to represent a variety of data objects it can be helpful to have a dynamic way to map from one object to a JSON Schema.
-A php array is considered an object her for the sake of ease of communication.
+A php array is considered an object here for the sake of ease of communication.

 The goal of the tool is to provide an trivial implement for generating a JSON Schema off a wide range of objects.
 Some objects provide more options for rich schema generation and some do not.
 JSON itself is very light on metadata so there is a requirement to infer certain meanings based on the structure of the objects.

-===Parser Objects Supported
+### Parser Objects Supported
 * JSON string
   * Defined [RFC 4627](http://tools.ietf.org/html/rfc4627)
   * No validation yet

-===Parsers To Be Supported
+### Parsers To Be Supported
 * JSON/Schema Object
   * Loading the Schema + Properties manually
   * Can be built up easier with an API